 Gripe Water vs. Baby Gas Drops

 If you are trying to conceive, or your baby is already 4 months old, you must know that healthy babies need special care non-stop.
-Rules are constantly changing and medicine about gas relief is always improving.
+Rules are constantly changing and medicine for gas relief is always improving.

 The condition named Colic causes babies, even healthy ones, to cry unstoppably without a specific reason.